open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 * `ExportProcessorType`: Whether the exporter should use [Batch or Simple exporting processor](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#built-in-span-processors).
-  The default is Batch.
+  The default is Batch. **Note**: This option is only applicable in case of trace exporter.

 * `BatchExportProcessorOptions`: Configuration options for the batch exporter.
-  Only used if ExportProcessorType is set to Batch.
+  Only used if ExportProcessorType is set to Batch. **Note**: This option is only applicable in case of trace exporter.

 * `Protocol`: OTLP transport protocol.
 Supported values:
   `OtlpExportProtocol.Grpc` and `OtlpExportProtocol.HttpProtobuf`.